-A long time ago, when we were just launching UXPressia, we were pretty sure that having multiple personas on a single journey was an overkill.
+A long time ago, when we were just launching UXPressia, we were pretty sure that having multiple personas on a single journey was overkill.
 We believed one customer journey should have one and only persona.
 After all, it's called customer journey, not customers’ journey, right?
 Well, that was what we knew from our experience and from what we actually had been contemplating in others' journey maps.
 At that time, it made perfect sense to us: if two personas have similar journeys, why bother and create more maps?

 It didn’t occur to us that maybe, just maybe, there’s something wrong with those personas.
 Now, each persona should represent different behavioral patterns.
 If it doesn’t, chances are you are focusing too much on demographics, which is a no-no. Well, that was what we believed in.
 And we were wrong.

 Later, once UXPressia had become a thing, we started receiving more and more requests to allow users to have more than one persona linked to a customer journey map.

 After talking to our user community we identified two colliding cases when introducing additional personas to the same journey map is a great idea.
 And they inspired us to introduce the multipersona functionality that allows doing that.
 Read on to learn how to use it in both cases.

 Case 1: Comparing more or less similar journeys

 The most typical case of using multiple personas on the same map pretty much reminds of that romantic comedy with Mila Kunis, where a couple breaks up saying that they may have similar directions, but they want different things.

 So having a single journey map for multiple personas with common patterns and traits but with different goals, becomes crucial to designing good services.

-Take a look at these two buyer e-commerce personas:
+Take a look at these two buyer e-commerce personas (more e-commerce templates are available):

-Now let’s see how separate experiences of two personas can be merged into one journey with the help of UXPressia's new functionality:
+Now let’s see how separate experiences of two personas can be merged into one journey with the help of UXPressia's functionality:

 Case 2: Multiple personas interacting with one another